3bl3gamer/canon-bluetooth-control/README.md

 ### Pairing

 First, the camera should be paired with another bluetooth device in a traditional bluetooth way.
-If it has peen previously paired but something went wrong during handshake, camera must be unpaired first.
+If it has been previously paired but something went wrong during handshake, camera must be unpaired first.

 Web Bluetooth does not support such pairing, so if you want to try this demo, you will have to first manually pair the camera via your OS UI (such as `bluetoothctl pair <address>` on Linux).
 If you will re-implement this API using `python` and [bleak](https://bleak.readthedocs.io/), you may use `await client.pair()`.